+If you move out of state and into a state that is still within our service area, you must call Customer Service in order to update your information.
 If you plan to move out of the service area, please contact Customer Service (phone numbers are printed on the back cover of this booklet).
 When you move, you will have a Special Enrollment Period that will allow you to switch to Original Medicare or enroll in a Medicare health or drug plan that is available in your new location.